How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 There are many other important facets to becoming a successful freight broker but sales are definitely high on the list.

-To sum up, becoming a freight broker isn’t rocket science.
+To sum up, becoming a licensed broker isn’t rocket science.

-So let the 7 steps guide you to get started.
+So let the 7 steps from this article guide you to become a freight broker in 2024.

 If you are curious and want to learn more about my online freight broker training CLICK HERE!